svylabs/stablebase/WHITEPAPER.md

 StableBase offers several unique features:

 1. 0% interest rate
-2. User governed origination fee(a first in the market).
+2. Introduction of user governed origination fee.
-3. Introduction of a mandatory User-defined Cash Reserve Ratio(a first in the market).
+3. Introduction of a mandatory User-defined Cash Reserve Ratio.
-4. Redemption from Safes with the lowest CRR.
+4. Introduction of redemption from Safes with the lowest CRR.
 5. A base layer protocol with 0% interest rate, enabling higher layer innovation in yield and rates.
-6. Liquidation and Redemption fee incentives for CRR depositors(Reserve Pool).
+6. Yield for CRR depositors(Reserve Pool).

 # Use Cases
 StableBase Dollar (SBD) serves as a reliable medium of exchange for various real-world transactions, including cross-border payments, remittances, e-commerce, and DeFi activities.
 It also enables layer 1 protocols to facilitate supply chain and trade finance, thanks to its 0% interest rate.